cloudfoundry/bosh-deployment-resource/README.md

   If both `source_file` and `target` are specified, `source_file` takes precedence.

-* `delete.enabled`: *Optional* Deletes the configured deployment instead of doing a deploy.
+* `delete.enabled`: *Optional.* Deletes the configured deployment instead of doing a deploy.

-* `delete.force`: *Optional* Defaults to `false`.
+* `delete.force`: *Optional.* Defaults to `false`.
 Asks bosh to ignore errors when deleting the configured deployment.

 ``` yaml